everybytesystems/dhis2-dataflow-sdk/dataflowskd-docs.md

 ## 9. Roadmap & Extensions

-The DataFlow SDK is designed for extensibility and modular growth:
+The EBSCore SDK is designed for extensibility and modular growth:

 | Feature                                | Description |
 |----------------------------------------|-------------|